kyhau/aws-notes/gsuite.md

 1. From the user list, click the username.
 Once the page has loaded, click Account, which displays the user's profile.
-In the Password section, click Reset sign-in cookies.
+In the Password Section, click Reset sign-in cookies.

 1. Click Reset sign-in cookies.

 It can take up to 60 minutes to sign out the user from current Gmail HTTP sessions.
 The logout time for other applications can vary.

+---

 ## Security

+1. Demonstrate how to use exception groups to manage security options by organizational unit

+1. Demonstrate how to configure SSO, OAuth, and 2-step verification

+- Two Step Verification (Configure / Enforce)
+- Password Length
+- SLL settings

+Security

 1. To require users to sign in to G Suite using their LDAP credentials, Single Sign On should be enabled in your domain.